 The Agency continues to hold six undeveloped lots within the Alturas Technology Park.
-As real estate market conditions continue to improve, the Agency will aggressively market the remaining six lots in the Alturas Technology Park District targeting markets like agribusiness, biotechnology, software/IT, institutes and associations, and young technology professionals.
-Towards that end, the Agency entered into an agreement for real estate brokerage services to assist the Agency with the marketing and sale of the remaining lots.
+As real estate market conditions continue to improve, the Agency continues to market the remaining six lots in the Alturas Technology Park District targeting markets like agribusiness, biotechnology, software/IT, institutes and associations, and young technology professionals.
+Towards that end, the Agency has entered into an agreement with Palouse Commercial Real Estate for real estate brokerage services to assist the Agency with the marketing and sale of the remaining lots.